 Ruthlin thatch… These two images of the Denbighshire town date from the 1870’s.* The right hand cottage evidently belonged to one Edward Roberts; no doubt the gent in the top hat.
 The vertical lines, in his worn roof, show where the strips of long straw thatching were originally joined together.
 They are around 3 feet (0.9m) wide… The same size as modern thatching.

-The right image is entitled ‘The oldest house in Ruthlin’.
+The upper right image is entitled ‘The oldest house in Ruthlin’.
 This snowy scene also shows more thatched buildings in the distance.
 The timbered gable end, is a very Northern thatching method.
 Happily, as shown below, the thatch has survived…

 Still ‘The oldest house in Ruthlin’… Restored in 2000; a cruck framed hall house, from the sixteenth century.